infrae/infrae.subversion/README.txt

 checkouted URLs will be registered as development eggs in your buildout.
 This only work for non-recipe development eggs.

-  *Pay attention*: if you add a new egg, this will trigger a new uninstall-reinstall cycle.
+.. warning:: If you add a new egg, this will trigger a new uninstall-reinstall cycle.
 You may want to use that option to setup eggs coming from SVN for production, but not for development.